makehumancommunity/makehuman-static-website/content/MPFB/Docs/characters/loading.md

 title: "Loading character presets"
 draft: false
 weight: 80
-description: "How to load MPFB charactes"
+description: "How to load saved MPFB character presets in Blender to spawn new characters based on previously stored settings and assets in a fresh scene."
 alwaysopen: false
 ---